fubark/cosmic/cscript/README.md

 // Single line string literal. apple = 'a fruit'

+// Escape the single quote to use it inside the string or use backticks. apple = 'Bob\'s fruit' apple = `Bob's fruit`

 // There are two methods to write a multiple line string literal.
 // The recommended way is to use quotes to clearly show the whitespace surrounding a line. poem =: 'one semicolon'